d6u/PromptPlay/README.md

 # PromptPlay

-A experiment on visual prompt chaining.
+An experiment on visual prompt chaining.